VPKSoft/FluentIcons.Resources/README.md

 This is a machine-generated package of the [Microsoft Fluent UI System Icons](https://github.com/microsoft/fluentui-system-icons).
 The SVG files are packaged into resources and released as a NuGet package which makes this suitable for desktop application use.
 All the icons are binary `byte[]` resources so a conversion to a displayable icon is required unless SVG is directly supported by the platform.

+The SVG icons in the package are divided in different sizes and not all size sets are complete.
+However with SVG the size doesn't matter, just scale the icon you wish to use to any desired size.

 The icon resources are generated using the [CS-Script](https://github.com/oleg-shilo/cs-script), to install the CS-Script:
 * On Windows, [Chocolatey](https://chocolatey.org), `choco install cs-script`
 * On Linux, DEB, `repo=https://github.com/oleg-shilo/cs-script/releases/download/v4.4.7.0/; file=cs-script_4.4-7.deb; wget $repo$file; sudo dpkg -i $file; rm $file`